minprog/app-studio/10 Design/40 Paper prototype/20 Assignment.md

 All screens and overlays should be brought to class next week for a usability trial that will be conducted at the start of class.
-Each group will have team members from other groups try their application by “using” the paper prototype for each of the identified use cases.
-One team member will be responsible for acting as “the phone” changing the screens and overlays as the “user” interacts with the paper.
+Each group will have team members from other groups try their application by "using" the paper prototype for each of the identified use cases.
+One team member will be responsible for acting as "the phone" changing the screens and overlays as the "user" interacts with the paper.

 The deliverable document should contain the following aspects: